Latin American Studies

-A work experience at a non-profit agency that serves Latino communities.
-The course is conducted under the joint supervision of a Latin American Studies faculty member and a representative of the partner agency.
+A work experience at one of several local non-profit organizations and other entities whose missions intersect with the Latin American Studies curriculum.
+Prior to enrolling in the course, students should research placement options with Career Services and Latin American Studies faculty.
+The course is conducted under the joint supervision of a Latin American Studies faculty member and a representative of the partner organization.
 Students who enroll in the course for less than four credits may repeat the course for up to four total credits.

 485. Senior Seminar.

-Senior Seminar is an interdisciplinary research project from the following departments: Anthropology/Sociology; History; International Studies; Foreign Languages (Spanish).
-Students must combine two disciplines in their research and work under the supervision of the faculty from the departments who are also members of the Latin American Studies Committee.
+Senior Seminar is an interdisciplinary research project from the following departments: Anthropology/Sociology; History; International Studies; Modern Languages and Literatures (Spanish), Theatre, Biology.
+Students must combine two disciplines in their research and work under the supervision of faculty members of the Latin American Studies Committee.

 495-496.
 Honors Tutorial.